pROGrammerDP21223/fleeman_next/CONDITIONAL_RENDERING.md

 ```

 ### 6. Events:
-- `storage`: Fired when localStorage changes in other tabs
+- `storage`: Fired when sessionStorage changes in other tabs
 - `bookingDataChanged`: Custom event fired when booking data changes in same tab

 ### 7. Component States: